2023-2024

 Library

-Bringing structure and speed to a growing
+Bringing clarity and consistency to

 Bringing structure and speed to a growing tele-health platform

-My Role: UX/UI Designer
+UX/UI Designer

-Team: Allison Spillane (UI Designer), Sara Sailors (Engineering Lead)
+Team Allison Spillane (UI Designer), Sara Sailors (Engineering Lead)

-Year: 2023-2024
+Year 2023-2024

-Duration: One Year
+Duration One Year

 The Problem